DavisChang/nx-template/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/react:lib header` to generate a header library.

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@nx-template/mylib`.
+They can be imported from `@nx-template/header`.

+## Generate a storybook for lib header
+Run `nx generate storybook-configuration header` to generate configuration.

+Run `nx storybook header` to execute the storybook.

 ## Development server